tsaonehh/my-react-weather-app/README.md

 # Getting Started with Create React App

 This is a react project for a weather app.
+Get weather updates for anywhere around the world in real time on this app.
+It is also very user friendly.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts